 We encourage you to complete the Free Application for Federal Student Aid (FAFSA) to determine any assistance which may be available.
+The FAFSA opens October 1, prior to the next academic year.
+The priority deadline is March 1.
 For helpful tips about navigating the financial aid process, refer to the Financial Aid office's Frequently Asked Questions.

 Tuition and Fees are billed by the semester for fall and spring terms and by credit hour for summer terms.
 Twelve or more credit hours are considered full-time for undergraduates.
 UNC Charlotte is committed to providing the best quality education at the most affordable cost possible.
 The University's cost of tuition, room and board are below the national average for four-year public schools.

 People with a bachelor's degree earn nearly twice as much on average than those with only a high school diploma.
 The sacrifices you make for a college education are more than repaid in the long term.